 The story for the anime series is based on the Infinite Dendrogram light novel series by writer Sakon Kaido and illustrator Taiki.
 The light novel series published by Hobby Japan is itself based on the still ongoing Infinite Dendrogram web novel that began being written in 2015 on the user-generated novel publishing website Let’s Be Novelists (Shosetsuka ni Naro).

-As of February 2020, the light novel adaptation was up to Infinite Dendrogram Volume 12: Shape Of Love.
-Based on history, Infinite Dendrogram Volume 13 is likely to release by the spring of 2020.
+As of summer 2020, the light novel adaptation was up to Infinite Dendrogram Volume 13.
+Infinite Dendrogram Volume 14 is scheduled to release on October 1, 2020.

 Starting in 2016, illustrator Kami Imai began adapting the story into the Infinite Dendrogram manga series.
 Serialized in Hobby Japan’s Comic Fire website, the Infinite Dendrogram manga will be up to Volume 6 as of October 2019.